-- Attendance: you are encouraged to attend class and make it on time.
-Lectures will take place at the beginning of class every day and it is recommended that students attend class and attend on time.
-In addition, random quizzes may be held at the beginning of class to benefit those attending on time. - Attendance extended: It is highly recommended that you attend and show up on time.
-Most of the learning in class will be hands-on.
-While support notes will be provided to the class, a lot of information will be missed through absence.
-Because film is so collaborative, project ideas and development will happen in class.
-If you miss class, you may miss out on some very important project development. - Cheating: Don't do it or your computer will kill you.
+- Attendance: Please make sure to keep up with the tasks completed on the calendar.
+They set the pace for the class.
+You can work ahead for the most part, but if you get far enough ahead, just know that you may run in to some incomplete information.
+This is the first time the class is being taught as an online course, so some of it is going to need to be adjusted through the semester to accommodate for the new format. - Attendance extended: Most of the learning in class will be hands-on, by following the inclass lessons recorded and posted online.
+While support notes will be provided to the class, the online classes are the most complete. - Cheating: Don't do it or your computer will kill you.
 (And you will get a big fat zero on your assignment.)
-I am also required to report you if there is repeated problems with cheating and to give you a failing grade. - Cheating includes and is not limited to: - Turning in someone else's work. - Turning in work done before the beginning of the semester. - Making a couple of changes to a group member's timeline and claiming it is all your work.
+I am also required to report you if there is repeated problems with cheating and to give you a failing grade. - Turning in someone else's work. - o Turning in work done before the beginning of the semester. - Making a couple of changes to a group member's timeline and claiming it is all your work.